leung55/UVM/Dual Port RAM/backdooruvmtb.md

 Moreover, reading the `uvm_mem` [documentation ](https://verificationacademy.com/verification-methodology-reference/uvm/docs_1.1b/html/files/reg/uvm_mem-svh.html#uvm_mem)seems to suggest that backdoor access is actually encouraged.
 Considering that this aligned with the intuition I had after a first-attempt UVM testbench for the DP RAM block, I decided to research how other testbenches use `uvm_mem` to model memory blocks.

-Of course, I struggled to find a good resource on how to use `uvm_mem` in what seems to be a reoccurring theme of limited reference code and poor explanations that I can't seem to shake on this journey to mastering UVM.
+Of course, I struggled to find a good resource on how to use `uvm_mem` in what seems to be a reoccurring theme of limited reference code and poor explanations that I can't seem to escape on this journey to mastering UVM.
 ChatGPT has been a great tool in filling in gaps, but even it is prone to mistakes.
 In fact, I asked it (GPT-4o) how to instantiate a `uvm_mem` object in a `uvm_reg_block` and it botched it three times in direct contradiction to the documented function signatures.

 Eventually, I did stumble across a [forum post](https://verificationacademy.com/forums/t/back-door-access-for-uvm-mem/40973) that linked to a very useful but somewhat complex [example](https://www.edaplayground.com/x/6DJg) in EDA Playground.
 That playground served as reference code to instantiate a `uvm_mem` object inside my user-defined class `dpram_reg_block extends uvm_reg_block`.
 A few things I gleaned from the example: